The Chemistry Masters opens doors for you

 International

-The Master's in Chemistry has a strong international outlook, with 20% foreign students, high international student mobility, two Erasmus Mundus courses and numerous partnerships with foreign institutes and universities (Madras, Kyoto, Zürich, München, Cornell & Madison Wisconsin & Manhattan Kansa (USA), Sao Paulo (Brazil), SFU (Russia)).
+The Master's degree in chemistry is very international in scope, with 20% foreign students, high international student mobility, two Erasmus Mundus courses and numerous partnerships with foreign institutes and universities (Madras, Kyoto, Zürich, München, Cornell & Madison Wisconsin & Manhattan Kansa (USA), Sao Paulo (Brazil), SFU (Russia)).

 Sectors of activity

-Research in chemistry and its interfaces, chemical industry, materials, energy, sustainable development, aeronautics, automotive, cement and concrete, nuclear sector, fine organic chemistry, biotechnologies, pharmaceutical industry, food and agri-food, perfumery, cosmetics, ...
+Research in chemistry and its interfaces, chemical industry, materials, energy, sustainable development, aeronautics, automotive, cement and concrete, nuclear sector, fine organic chemistry, biotechnologies, pharmaceutical, food and agri-food industry, perfumery, cosmetics, ...

 ** Institut des biomolécules Max Mousseron, Institut Charles Gerhardt de Montpellier, Institut de chimie séparative de Marcoule, Institut européen des membranes